 The focus was firmly on Germany’s climate policy goals during the development of the ELEKTRA canal push boat, whose technical and economic feasibility was tested by BEHALA and the TU Berlin.
 The aim was to incorporate inland vessels as a means of transportation in the logistical problem.
 The idea centred upon an emission-free hybrid/electrically driven experimental vehicle for use in the Berlin-Brandenburg region and for commercial operation between Berlin and Hamburg.

-ELEKTRA impresses thanks to its unique main drive and the energy supply on board with freight transport.
+ELEKTRA impresses thanks to its unique main drive and the energy supply on board while freight transport.
 As an emission-free working vessel, it acts as a role model with respect to environmental requirements in sensitive regions.
 After all, the energy concept can be transferred to freight and passenger shipping as well as boating and is therefore forward-looking.

 Prof. Holbach, what is so special about ELEKTRA?